How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Start by listing all the data sources you need.
 Most dashboards pull from multiple sources: internal databases, third-party services, spreadsheets, and APIs.
 Understanding what data lives where helps you plan your connections strategically.

-Bubble includes a built-in database for your core data, and the API Connector (now in its own editor tab) lets you connect to any REST API — including Salesforce, HubSpot, and Google Sheets — while the SQL Database Connector plugin lets you connect to PostgreSQL, MySQL, and Microsoft SQL.
+Bubble includes a built-in database for your core data.
+The API Connector connects to compatible REST APIs, and the SQL Database Connector plugin connects to PostgreSQL, MySQL, and Microsoft SQL.

 Clean and structure data for dashboard use

 Organize your data in dashboard-friendly formats with clear, descriptive column headers.
-Avoid technical database naming conventions that make sense to developers but confuse business users.
-Instead of “cust_acq_dt,” use “Customer Acquisition Date.”
-In Bubble, this clarity helps when you’re selecting data fields for charts and filters later: The AI Agent and visual editor both display these field names, so descriptive labels make building faster and more intuitive.
+Avoid technical database naming conventions that make sense to developers but confuse business users — instead of “cust_acq_dt,” use “Customer Acquisition Date.”

 Create realistic sample data to validate your dashboard logic before connecting to live production data.
 Sample data lets you test whether calculations work correctly, charts display properly, and filters behave as expected.
 This testing phase catches errors early when they’re easier to fix.